 One of the reasons for legal separation is that a separation agreement creates financial and familial obligations similar to a divorce decree.
 During this time apart, couples considering divorce can see if it’s the right option.

 Separating (and maybe divorcing) can be a life-altering choice.
 Couples may consider marriage counseling during this period.

 But it’s also a period where they can also rediscover themselves as an individual.
 Spouses can return to pursuits or hobbies they enjoyed before marriage.
 They may also benefit from individualized therapy during this time.
 This can lead them to examine their own lives and consider whether reconciliation is possible.

 3. Gives You Time To Sort Out Divorce Terms

 The separation agreement can be a precursor to divorce by establishing responsibilities and expectations for both spouses.
 During the divorce process, emotions can run high, and couples can be under time constraints or pressure to come to an agreement quickly.

 The terms of divorce must include provisions regarding:

 - Property Division

-You may enjoy the luxury of time to hash out the details, especially when complexities surround those issues.
+You may enjoy the luxury of having time to hash out the details, especially when those issues are complex.
 For example, you could have strong attachments to certain property and appreciate being able to negotiate how you’d like to divide it without pressure.
 You could then eventually come to a mutually beneficial agreement with your spouse.

 Once a legal separation is in place, you can decide when to divorce and use the terms from the separation order instead of negotiating new terms.